Bleed India with a Thousand Cuts

 Bleed India with a Thousand Cuts is a military doctrine followed by the Pakistani military against India.
 It consists of waging covert war against India using insurgents at multiple locations.
 According to scholar Aparna Pande, this view was put forward in various studies by the Pakistani military, particularly in its Staff College, Quetta.
 Peter Chalk and Christine Fair cite the former director of the Inter-Services Intelligence (ISI) explicating the strategy.

 In a 1965 speech to the UN Security Council, Zulfikar Ali Bhutto, former Prime Minister and former President of Pakistan, declared a thousand-year war against India.
 Reetika Sharma writes that Pakistani Army Chief General Zia-ul-Haq gave form to Bhutto's "thousand years war" with the 'bleeding India through a thousand cuts' doctrine using covert and low-intensity warfare with militancy and infiltration.
 This doctrine was first attempted during the Punjab insurgency and then in Kashmir insurgency using India's western border with Pakistan.
+Pakistan has devised a malevolent strategy aimed at instigating religio-political turmoil in India's border states of Jammu and Kashmir and Punjab.
+This strategy involves supporting and fueling acts of terror-induced violence, with the explicit intention of causing significant problems for India.

 Origins

 The origins of the strategic doctrine are attributed to Zulfikar Ali Bhutto, then a member of the military regime of the General Ayub Khan, who declared a thousand-year war against India during his speech to the United Nations Security Council in 1965.
-His plans for the 1971 war included severing the entire eastern India and making it a "permanent part" of East Pakistan, occupying Kashmir, and turning East Punjab into a separate 'Khalistan'.
+His plans for the 1971 war included severing the entirety of eastern India and making it a "permanent part" of East Pakistan, occupying Kashmir, and turning East Punjab into a separate 'Khalistan'.
 After the war ended with Pakistan's own dismemberment, he laid down the doctrine of continuing the conflict by "inflicting a thousand cuts" on India.
-According to The Pioneer Bhutto declared that Pakistan's success in its 'national' goal of destruction of India would only be possible by "delivering a thousand cuts on its body politic" and not through a direct conventional war.
-One of the purposes of the declaration was to divert public attention from internal problems facing Pakistan.

 On 5 July 1977, Bhutto was deposed by his army chief General Zia-ul-Haq in a military coup before being controversially tried and executed.

 Zia then assumed the office of President of Pakistan in 1978 and the thousand cut policy began taking shape.
-After the defeat of Pakistan in the Indo-Pakistani War of 1971, Pakistan was divided and Bangladesh was created.
+After the defeat of Pakistan in the 1971 war, Pakistan was divided and Bangladesh was created.
 The war clarified that Kashmir could no longer be taken from India by a conventional war.
 Zia implemented Bhutto's "thousand years war" with 'Bleed India Through A Thousand Cuts' doctrine using covert and low intensity warfare with militancy and infiltration.